Back to National Guide

 • Current NSW contractor licence number

-• A written quote that specifies timber species, post spacing, and fence height
+• A written quote that specifies timber species, treatment grade (H4 for in-ground posts), post spacing, and fence height

 • Confirmation that Dial Before You Dig has been called